sui34/OldKeyPad/README.md

 - Viusal sample UI to support users
 - Convert sequences of digit key presses to text
-- Support for pauses (0) to type multiple letters from the same key
+- Using "0" to pause to type multiple letters from the same key
 - Backspace functionality using "*"
 - "Send" functionality using "#"
 - validation for the input